walmartlabs/lacinia/docs/tutorial/pedestal.rst

 .. image:: /_static/tutorial/graphiql-doc-browser.png

-The documentation browser is invaluable: it allows you to navigate around your schema, drilling down to queries, objects, and fields to see a summary of their declaration, as well as their documentation - those ``:documentation`` values we added way back
+The documentation browser is invaluable: it allows you to navigate around your schema, drilling down to queries, objects, and fields to see a summary of each declaration, as well as documentation - those ``:documentation`` values we added way back
 :doc:`at the beginning <init-schema>`.

 Take some time to learn what GraphiQL can do for you.

+.. [#deps] Occasionally, you'll list an explicit lacinia dependency to get a newer version than the one lacinia-pedestal declares.
+Adding such a dependency directly to your :file:`project.clj` is the correct way to override such a transitive dependency.

 .. [#split] That is, where one team or set of developers `just` does the user interface, and the other team `just` does the server side (including Lacinia).
 Part of the